Emergent Hawking Radiation and Quantum Sensing in a Quenched Chiral Spin Chain

-This state encodes the \emph{thermal response} of the qubit to the sudden formation of the chiral background.
+where $\ket{\psi_{E_{\pm, p}}(t)}$ represents the time-evolved state of the $p$-th momentum mode under the respective $H_{\pm,p}=E_\pm(p) c^\dagger_p c_p$ branch.
+This state encodes the \emph{thermal response} of the qubit due to background dynamics.
 In the rest of this work, we analyze this as an analogue of HR in BH.

-\underline{\emph{Analogue BH Geometry:}} To go about this, we take the continuum limit of the above spin-chain model.
-As shown in Ref.~\cite{Shanky1}, the spin chain maps onto a Dirac fermion propagating in a $(1+1)-$dimensional geometry: